Archdiocese of Miami

 This workshop will introduce participants to biblical catechesis through an ancient catechetical technique: the use of the Story of the Bible.
 The most important historical events of the Bible can be briefly described in one Story, connected by one common theme: union with God.
 The Story of the Bible portrays the drama of God’s love for every soul and the whole human race: how God created us to be united with Him in a relationship of love; how we lost union with God through the original sin; how Jesus re-united us with God in a relationship of love through His passion, death and Resurrection; and how the Holy Spirit fosters a continuing unfolding of those saving events in the life of Church, as the Lord’s Bride.
 Often in a catechetical setting we fall into the habit of teaching individual topics without reference to the greater context of salvation history.
 In order to draw others into the life of God and the Church we have to help them make this Story of the Bible their own.
 Everything that the Church teaches, her doctrines, disciplines, worship, and morality makes sense when delivered within the context of the Story of the Bible.
 The Story of the Bible tells us of our spiritual roots, our dignity, our destiny, and daily vocation to follow Jesus Christ, providing peace and authentic hope to those we seek to teach and evangelize.

-“We loved you so much that we were delighted to share with you not only the gospel of God, but our lives as well, because you had become so dear to us” (1 Thess 2:8).
-The role of sponsor or godparent in the RCIA process is intended by the Church to be a life-long task.
-It is a work of grace that is certainly challenging and demanding, but also extremely rewarding.
+“. . . being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us” (1 Thessalonians 2:8).
+The role of sponsor or godparent is an essential aspect of the Rite of Christian Initiation for Adults (RCIA) process.
+It is a work of grace that is certainly challenging and demanding, yet also extremely rewarding.
 The RCIA process calls for godparents and sponsors to be part of each participant’s journey into the Catholic Church.
 Who is appropriate for this role?
-How can you find and train them well?
-What does Canon Law require?
-Good sponsor/godparent choices can help the whole RCIA process become effectively attuned to each individual being served, while imprudent choices can affect everyone involved.
-Learn the keys to making this pastoral element decisive in the overall work of conversion.
+How can we find and train them well?
+What does canon law require?
+Guiding individuals in the process of choosing sponsors and godparents, along with helping the sponsors and godparents understand the great dignity of these roles in the heart of Mother Church, can help effectively attune the entire RCIA process to each individual being served.
+In this workshop, we will explore the value of the roles of sponsors and godparents and some keys to making this pastoral element decisive in the overall work of conversion.

 Este taller explicará el contenido del kerigma y la Buena Nueva, y en él, exploraremos diferentes formas de compartir las palabras y los hechos de Jesucristo con los demás.
 Seas padre o madre de familia, catequista o simplemente una persona interesada en aprender más, este taller te ayudará a aprender más acerca de lo que la Iglesia enseña.
 En esta jornada de fe en la que nos embarcaremos, podrás profundizar tu fe y tu vida de oración de tal forma que, al terminar, habrás podido entender la importancia de llevar la Buena Nueva a tu hogar, a tu escuela o a tu trabajo.
 This workshop's creation was made possible through a generous grant by the Our Sunday Visitor Institute.